MarioRP-01/softwear-test/README.md

 ### Pablo

-I developed the coupon and transaction REST controllers, as well as the needed methonds in the controllers and respositories that were missing.
+I developed the coupon and transaction REST controllers, as well as the needed methods in the controllers and respositories that were missing.

 ### Important Commits